Krakatoa

 Krakatoa (/ˌkrɑːkəˈtoʊə, ˌkræk-/), also transcribed Krakatau (/-ˈtaʊ/), is a caldera in the Sunda Strait between the islands of Java and Sumatra in the Indonesian province of Lampung.
 The caldera is part of a volcanic island group (Krakatoa archipelago) comprising four islands.
-Two of them are known as Lang and Verlaten; another, Rakata, is the only remnant of an island mostly destroyed by an eruption in 1883 which created the caldera.
+Two of them are known as Lang and Verlaten; another, Rakata, is the only remnant of an island, also called Krakatoa, mostly destroyed by an eruption in 1883 which created the caldera.

 In 1927, a fourth island, Anak Krakatoa, or "Child of Krakatoa", emerged from the caldera formed in 1883.
 There has been new eruptive activity since the late 20th century, with a large collapse causing the 2018 Sunda Strait tsunami.
+A new cinder cone eventually grew out of its collapse scar from eruptions in the 2020s.